Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

-It's easy to make, and the pastel green color ensures that the cake will be a standout success at any special occasion.
+It's easy to make, and the pastel green color ensures that the cake will be a standout success on any special occasion.

 - 1 package vanilla sandwich cookies, ground